JetBrains/kotlin-web-site/docs/topics/collection-ordering.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-You can also define an order for multiple criteria.
+You can also define an order based on multiple criteria.
 For example, to sort strings by their length and alphabetically when the lengths are equal, you can write:

 ```kotlin